hany606/Introduction-to-Manipulators-FoR_Fall20IU/assignment6_calibration/README.md

 ## How to use?

-1. To print the report for the stored calibration data, run main.py:
+1. To print the report for the best stored calibration data, run main.py:
    ```bash
       python3 main.py
    ```